-The game portion of the app includes a first-person shooter allowing the user to sling virtual arrows from from Hawkeye’s bow at virtual space ships flying around the real environment in the camera’s field of view.
+The game portion of the app includes a first-person shooter allowing the user to sling virtual arrows from a crossbow at virtual space ships flying around the real environment in the camera’s field of view.

-Fans who want to continue the experience outside the store will have another shot at bringing both Black Widow and Hawkeye to life by visiting www.walmart.com/theavengers and looking for an image of Black Widow to enliven her, or by finding a Hawkeye image in the April 29 Walmart newspaper circular and utilizing the Super Hero AR app to animate him.
+Fans who want to continue the experience outside the store will have another shot at bringing both Black Widow and Hawkeye to life by visiting www.walmart.com/theavengers and looking for an image of Black Widow to bring her to life, or find a Hawkeye image in the April 29 Walmart newspaper circular and utilize the Super Hero AR app to activate the feature.

 Mark Rhodes, Marvel Comics retail development senior VP, said the augmented reality program is a win/win/win/win for his company’s licensing business, the movie’s promotion, product vendors’ Avenger-licensed goods and Walmart’s customer foot traffic.